opensafely-core/ehrql/docs/tutorial/running-ehrql.md

 we create this file entirely by hand.

 The `project.yaml` file defines two actions: `generate_dataset` and `summarise_dataset`.
-Each of these actions defines an `output`, which has the potential data sensitivity indicated.
+Each of these actions specifies one or more `outputs`.

-:notepad_spiral: The definitions of "highly sensitive" and "moderately sensitive" are indicated in the [`project.yaml` documentation](https://docs.opensafely.org/actions-pipelines/#projectyaml-format).
+:notepad_spiral: The definitions of "highly sensitive" and "moderately sensitive" are explained in the [`project.yaml` documentation](https://docs.opensafely.org/actions-pipelines/#projectyaml-format).

 The `generate_dataset` action's `run:` command should look familiar from the previous section.
 However, note that the `--output` path is now to a compressed CSV file (`dataset.csv.gz`).